TNO/knowledge-engine/docs/04_distributed_mode.md

 java -Dorg.slf4j.simpleLogger.logFile=kd.log -cp "knowledge-directory-1.2.1.jar:dependency/*" eu.knowledge.engine.knowledgedirectory.Main 8080
 ```

-As explained in the local mode section, `nohup` can be used to run the process in the background.
+The `nohup` command can be used to run the process in the background.
 On overview of the registered Knowledge Engine runtimes can be found on `http://localhost:8080/ker/` (or another host or port if you desire).

 Once the knowledge directory is up and running, the REST server can be started.
 It is configured through environment variables.
 It has the following configuration options: